What to Do About Wasps in Minnesota

 - Treat or remove nests before they are well established—even a small nest can have hundreds or thousands of wasps.

 - Never seal up a wasp opening before eliminating the hive, or you risk driving them further into your home.
 Wasps have chewing mouthparts just like carpenter ants and can chew through sheetrock and wood.

 Tips to avoid wasp and yellow jacket stings

 - Wasps are typically less active in early morning or late evening.

 - Wear protective clothing, especially if you are outside in mid-day or near active nests.

 - Serve food and drinks just before eating to avoid attracting yellowjackets, and look before you sip when eating outdoors!

 - Keep garbage cans tightly covered and store them away from people.

 - Over the counter products only kill on contact; they will not target the nest.

-- Professional products leave a protective residual up to 60 days after being applied.
+- Consider professional treatment for your home—commercial products leave a protective residual up to 60 days after being applied.